mighty-gerbils/gerbil-persist/persist.md

 _Orthogonal Persistence_: You bind variable `x` to 42 at your REPL, but then some “youths” steal your laptop while orcs raze your datacenter to the ground.
-So you move to a safer place, and enter your passphrase in a new laptop;
+So you move to a safer place, get a new laptop, and enter your passphrase in it;
-the system downloads backup copies from redundant datacenters on multiple other continents; after a few minutes, your interface is restored to the same state it was when you left it, and variable `x` is still bound to 42.
+the system downloads encrypted backups from redundant datacenters on multiple other continents; after a few minutes, your interface is restored to the same state it was when you left it, and variable `x` is still bound to 42.
 Yet not one single instructions in any of your applications ever had